AikateriniT/H5-Uryyb-Greb/README.md

     - Private initiative, means that each one can write their own algorithms based on the belief that one can write his own, as long as they have cryptographic abilities.

+These options have several issues, even though they look like they are suitable for different occassions.
+The outcome of this study is that no one should trust only one source, when it comes to security.
+Many "security consultants", are not familiar with very important terms of security and mainly about encryption.
+NSA at the moment has some of the biggest talents on encryption, but they are very secretive.

+Public algorithms analyzed in this book have both possitive and negative results.
+Military security organizations are cryptanalyzing, and they are not interested to publish their results.
+Public algorithms are safer though than any other algorithm implemented in secret environments.

+The question comes to, what algorithms NSA can break?

+In the sphere of secrecy, none organization incl.
+FBI will not introduce the how-to of DES-encryption.
+The how-to is of -ten times bigger secret than the information stored in a hard-drive for example.
+The only way to make NSA admit their ability to break algorithms is to encrypt something extremely valuable, leading to public admission of decryption.

+NSA like any other organization has limited resources.
+Meaning, they must choose wisely their targets.
+An assumption made here is that they prefer to solve their problems physically than in the digital world.

+ALGORITHMS FOR EXPORT

+All algorithms exported from the US must be approved by the government.
+The assumption here is that all algorithms exported they have to been first broken by the NSA.
+Rumors about exported algorithms include:

+    - Leak a key bit once in a while, embedded in the ciphertext.
+    - “Dumb down” the effective key to something in the 30-bit range.
+    - Use a fixed IV, or encrypt a fixed header at the beginning of each encrypted message.
+    - Generate a few random bytes, encrypt them with the key, and then put both the plaintext and the ciphertext of those random bytes at the beginning of the encrypted message.

+PUBLIC-KEY CRYPTOGRAPHY VERSUS SYMMETRIC CRYPTOGRAPHY

+Public-key cryptography or symmetric cryptography?

+It is a continuous debate since the cryptography was invented.

 Choose a password manager.
 Explain: (This subtask y does not require tests with a computer if the question can be answered without them)
 ----------------------------------------------------------------------------------------------